platformsh/platformsh-docs/docs/src/security/data-retention.md

 ## Grid Backups

 Application backups running on the Grid (e.g. If you subscribe to a Platform.sh Professional plan) are retained for at least 7 days.
-They will be purged between 7 days and 6 months, at Platform.sh's discretion.
+They are purged between 7 days and 6 months, at Platform.sh's discretion.

 ## Dedicated backups